TRI Faculty include TRM Master Trainers, CRM Master Trainers and Training Facilitators.

 Jessica is a passionate and active practitioner of the Trauma Resiliency Model in her psychotherapy practice.
 As a somatically oriented psychotherapist, Jessica focuses on wellness by integrating a mind/body approach informed by the most recent neuroscience.
 Jessica was part of TRI's international team to Haiti.
 Jessica specializes in treating trauma, with extensive experience working with sexual assault and childhood sexual abuse.

-Jessica M. Karas, MFT intern received her Masters in Marriage Family Therapy at Argosy University in San Diego and her B.A. in Psychology at San Diego State University.
+Jessica M. Karas, a licensed Marriage & Family Therapist, received her Masters in Marriage Family Therapy at Argosy University in San Diego and her B.A. in Psychology at San Diego State University.
 Ms. Karas completed her internship hours at Bay Recovery Center and Alvarado Parkway Institute in San Diego.
 Jessica is a facilitator at the Trauma Resiliency Model trainings and assisted the director with a conference in Nairobi, Kenya for community activists from 17 African nations working to end female genital mutilation.
-Ms. Karas will be opening a private practice in San Diego in 2013.
+She also facilitated at a training at Children's Hospital in Los Angeles.
+Ms. Karas has a private practice in San Diego, California, specializing in helping individuals, couples and families.
 Ms. Karas was the featured therapist in two episodes of Intervention, an A&E television reality series.